aspose-page/Aspose.Page-Documentation/cpp/getting-started/work-with-xps-documents-in-qt/_index.md

 type: docs
 weight: 80
 url: /cpp/work-with-xps-documents-in-qt/
+description: C++ Library for the developers to process XPS files.
+Learn how to work with XPS Documents in Qt within Aspose.Page API solution for C++.
 ---

 Aspose.Page for C++ can be used for creating cross-platform applications to create, read, and convert XPS files to other formats using Qt.
 Qt applications can target a variety of desktop, mobile, web, and embedded system applications.
 This article shows how to integrate our C++ Page library to work with XPS files in Qt applications.